Ordo Templi Orientis · Gnostic Catholic Church · Ecclesia Gnostica Catholica · Androgyne + Gynandria

 “5.
 And the light shineth in darkness; and the darkness comprehended it not.”

-From these quotations — which many people take to be synonomous with all old religious scriptures — it can be seen that the seed alone is being referred to.
+From these quotations — which many people take to be synonymous with all old religious scriptures — it can be seen that the seed alone is being referred to.
 It is the vehicle of the spirit and as such exclusive to the man.

 It cannot be made any clearer that there are just three things that can be done with the seed: